 - Selling Your Loved One’s Home: Many people consider selling their loved one’s home in order to pay for assisted living services.
 While obviously there is some emotional attachment to the home (for instance, if it is your parent’s home and you grew up in it), if the home is no longer needed, it is a worthwhile option.

 - 401k, IRA, or Retirement Savings: If your loved one has some personal savings, such as retirement savings like a 401k, you may want to explore cashing out these investments in order to pay for assisted living.

 Have More Questions About Financial Assistance for Assisted Living?

 If you have additional questions regarding payment options for assisted living, contact a senior care advisor now.
-An advisor can provide information and advice 24/7/365, for no cost.
+A senior care manager can provide information and advice 24/7/365, for no cost.

 Call now to get started: 215-371-3400.